rcsolis/HHFundMeSample/README.md

 ## Create the deployment script

+Use the `hardhat-deploy` plugin to deploy the smart contract.

-Into the folder `scripts` create a new file `deploy.js` with the related code.
+Into the folder `deploy` create new file per contract to be deployed and the mocks used.

 ## Compile and run